The Speaking Barrier

 Is it Worth Speaking?

-- Besides from the physical burden speaking places on an individual’s face, there is the aspect of social fortitude.
+- Besides the physical burden speaking places on an individual’s face, there is the aspect of social fortitude.
 Learning to speak a language is a social experiment, you are measuring the outcomes of opening your mouth and asking, “Is it worth it?”
 The thing is that your personal thoughts that you took the time and energy to express are always worth it…it’s just that 90% of the time the language learning journey denies that idea completely and treats you like you are nothing – but you know better…right?

 How Confident Are You?